-The Environmental Protection Agency has developed a new, Water Framework Directive compliant, monitoring programme to establish a coherent and comprehensive overview of water status within Ireland.
+The Environmental Protection Agency has developed a new, Water Framework Directive compliant, programme for the monitoring of water quality and quantity to establish a coherent and comprehensive overview of water status within Ireland.
 This programme was specifically introduced to implement the Water Framework Directive.
 It builds on previous monitoring programmes providing a more comprehensive assessment of water quality and quantity.
 It includes three primary monitoring networks: surveillance, operational and investigative.